kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   //        this bucket
   DeletionPolicy DeletionPolicy

-  // AllowedNamespaces is the list of namespaces from which workloads
-  // can access this Bucket.
-If empty, all namespaces can access this access
-  // +optional
-  AllowedNamespaces []string

   // Parameters is an opaque map for passing in configuration to a driver
   // for creating the bucket
   // +optional